AliFarghadan/RSVD-LU/README.md

 mpiexec RSVDLU -inputs variables.yaml
 ```

-To illustrate the usage of the $\text{RSVD}-\Delta t$ algorithm on an HPC cluster, we provide an example jobfile script below.
+To illustrate the usage of the RSVD-LU algorithm on an HPC cluster, we provide an example jobfile script below.

 ```bash
 #!/bin/bash